-By managing this, you also decrease the resources spent onboarding new remote or in-house software developers and increasing the ease with which the team takes updates and maintenance actions.
+By managing this, you also decrease the resources spent onboarding new remote or in-house software developers and increase the ease with which the team takes updates and maintenance actions.
 Try to give them the advantage of building on top of your API even without them fully understanding the technologies you have used.

 Thankfully, nowadays, it is much easier to create documentation.
 Tools like Apiary, Swagger, Raml and many more help developers generate documentation in an instant.
-You can always take some inspiration from useful, well-written documentation like The Rust Docs, GitHub Developer Docs, Ruby On Rails Guides, CasperJS or Moment.js.
+You can always take some inspiration from useful, well-written documentation like The Rust Docs, GitHub Developer Docs, Ruby On Rails Guides, CasperJS, or Moment.js.

 2. Focus on security

 We should always try to keep the communication between the client and the server private.

 Developers use APIs to build their services and transfer data.
 If an API is broken, exposed, or has major data breaches, it definitely will not be chosen by any developer.